-The gap between apostolic plans and the crusades only increases when considering the popes’ pursuit of monarchical rule at the time.
-The crusades, indeed, were part of the attempts to strengthening apostolic leadership in eleventh-century Christendom.
-The meeting point between the pursuit of papal plenary power (plenitudo potestatis) and the struggle against the anointed rulers in Christendom, and in parallel, the Christian programmed enterprises against the Moslems matured already during the pontificate of Gregory VII (1073-1085).
-Indeed, the servus servorum Dei was the first pope who considered apostolic support of the Eastern Christians and Byzantium, following a military campaign under papal lead against the insurgent Normans in Southern Italy.
-Gregory also bestowed his apostolic blessing on the Reconquista operations in Sicily and the Iberian Peninsula.
-In parallel, he fought for the libertas ecclesiae thus beginning the Investiture Contest.
+The gap between papal plans and the Crusades only increases when considering the popes’ pursuit of monarchical rule at the time.
+The Crusades, indeed, were part of attempts at strengthening apostolic leadership in eleventh-century Christendom.
+The meeting point between the pursuit of plenary papal power (plenitudo potestatis) and the struggle against the anointed rulers of Christendom, and in parallel, the planned Christian enterprises against the Muslims crystallized already during the pontificate of Gregory VII (1073–1085).
+Indeed, the servus servorum Dei was the first pope who provided apostolic support to Eastern Christians and Byzantium, following a papacy-led military campaign against the insurgent Normans in Southern Italy.
+Gregory also bestowed his apostolic blessing on the Reconquista of Sicily and the Iberian Peninsula.
+In parallel, he fought for the libertas ecclesiae, thus beginning the Investiture Contest.
 As rightly claimed by Paul Chevedden, “Once the recovery of the lost lands of Christendom became a stated objective of a newly emancipated papacy, attempts to achieve this political purpose were put into effect and crusading was born.”
-Urban II’s call from Clermont a few years later was therefore in line with the Gregorian projects.
-As claimed by Thomas Asbridge, “”Urban’s genius was to construct the idea of crusading within the framework of existing practice, thus ensuring that in eleventh century terms at least, the connection he established between warfare and salvation made clear, rational sense.”
-Still, Gregory VII’s failure vis-à-vis Urban II’s seemingly success, was in part due to the change of emphasis while Urban’s emphasis on the liberation of Jerusalem and the Holy Sepulcher were just complemented by the Eastern Christians and Byzantium.
-The goals declared by the eleventh-century papacy in both cases were however manipulated at the service of immediate apostolic interests.
-As Palmer A. Throop has convincingly claimed, the crusades were an important tool to achieve the desirable but not yet attained interaction between God’s Vicar and the anointed kings of Christendom, the Holy Roman Emperor at their head.
-The complete absence of kings in the First Crusade and, in parallel, Urban’s interdict of clerical participation were both undoubtedly connected to the kings’ reservations with regard the papal monarchical plans, on the one hand, and the indispensability of the clergy’s presence in Europe to achieve these very same goals, on the other.
+Urban II’s call from Clermont a few years later was, therefore, consistent with Greogry’s ambitions.
+As claimed by Thomas Asbridge, “Urban’s genius was to construct the idea of crusading within the framework of existing practice, thus ensuring that, in eleventh century terms at least, the connection he established between warfare and salvation made clear, rational sense.”
+Still, Gregory VII’s failure, as opposed to Urban II’s ostensible success, was, in part, due to a shift in emphasis.
+Urban’s priority was the liberation of Jerusalem and the Holy Sepulcher, while the Eastern Christians and Byzantium were considered of secondary importance.
+The goals declared by the eleventh-century papacy in both cases were, however, manipulated in the service of the immediate interests of the Papacy.
+As Palmer A. Throop has convincingly claimed, the Crusades were an important tool to achieve the desired, but unattainable interaction between the Vicar of Christ, the anointed kings of Christendom, and the Holy Roman Emperor at their head.
+The complete lack of participation of any crowned monarchs in the First Crusade and, in parallel, Urban’s banning of the clergy from participating were both, undoubtedly, connected to the kings’ reservations concerning papal monarchical plans, on the one hand, and the indispensability of the clergy’s presence in Europe for achieving these exact goals, on the other.

-The widespread support of the First Crusade does not therefore hint at a popular identification with the papal political goals, which in the most part remained limited to the ongoing conflict between the rex et sacerdos.
-The widespread support on the First Crusade reflects, rather, the needs and expectations generated by socioeconomic developments, first and foremost the demographic growth.
-Indeed, the papal call for the liberation of the Holy Sepulcher was concomitant with a process of change that embraced large sectors of the European population.
+The widespread support of the First Crusade does not, however, indicate popular identification with papal political goals that, for the most part, remained limited to the ongoing conflict between the rex et sacerdos.
+Rather, the widespread popular support for the First Crusade was a result of socioeconomic developments that characterized this period of the Middle Ages, first and foremost demographic growth.
+Indeed, the papal call for the liberation of the Holy Sepulcher coincided with an ongoing shift that involved large parts of the European population.
 Both goals – the liberation of the Holy Land and the pursuit of new markets for a growing population – were not contradictory but complemented each other.
-They together ensured the seemingly propaganda success of the First Crusade without ensuring the identification with neither the implementation of the apostolic goals to the long range.
+Together, they ensured the seeming propaganda success of the First Crusade without necessarily requiring identification with the long-term political goals of the papacy.